Originally published Fall, 2017

 In Washington, things occurred a little differently.

 Both Spain and Britain scouted the area from the sea around the turn of the 19th century.
 But no true settlement was begun until the mid 19th century when groups started moving north from the Columbia River.
 After California, oddly enough, Washington catalogs one of the hugest lists of federally recognized Indian tribes.
 Spokane, Lummi, Yakima, Nisqually, Puyallup.

-Now that I have supplied some background and named the original denizens of both states, I’ll get back to place names, focusing first on towns and cities.
+Now that I have supplied some background and named the original denizens of both states, I’ll get back to place names, focussing first on towns and cities.
 With the exception of Modoc, for whom a California county is named, there is no Quechen, Yuman, Miqoc or Pomo city.
 We have Mendocino, Sacramento, San Jose, Carmel, San Luis Obispo and San Clemente.
 Spanish names all.
-The early culture was virtually wiped out, not even allowed to give their names to the landscape.
+The early culture is virtually wiped out, not even to give their names to the landscape.

 Spokane, Yakima, Nisqually and Puyallup are all tribal names for long-settled cities in Washington.
 Rivers as well.
 The Lummi tribe – who donated live salmon and used their boats to assist University of Washington scientists attempt to feed ailing orca J50 – live on Lummi Island in the north sound.

 In Science Fiction and Fantasy writing, world-building is a challenging proposition.
-To get it right, (beside reading some of the excellent blogs on this here) a lot of thought needs to be lent to history, colonization, and naming conventions.
-It’s rather easier to pen a near-future dystopian novel whose setting is Las Vegas, say, but rather harder to consider the creation of an entirely new land, whether earthly or on another planet.
+To get it right, (beside reading some of the excellent blogs on this here at BVC) a lot of thought needs to be lent to history, colonization, and naming conventions.
+It’s rather easier to pen a near-future dystopian novel whose setting is Las Vegas, say, but another to consider the creation of an entirely new land, whether earthly or on another planet.

 We need to know the name of our place.
 And so do our characters.